 The development of free trade zones or of special economic zones plays an increasing role in Ivorian economic policy.
 It targets two main objectives: (i) creating a regional development centre and (ii) increasing the labour sector's potential.
 The creation of the first free trade zone, initially planned in Grand Labou (152 km from Abidjan), was finally completed in 2007 in the city of Grand Bassam (43 km from Abidjan).
-A company with a minority public shareholding, Village des

-Technologies de l'Information et de la Biotechnologie, was created in November 2007 to develop and coordinate the activities of this free trade zone, known as the "Free Trade Zone of Biotechnology and Information and Communication Technologies" (Zone Franche de la Biotechnologie et des Technologies de l'Information et de la Communication) of Grand-Bassam.
+A company with a minority public shareholding, Village des Technologies de l'Information et de la Biotechnologie, was created in November 2007 to develop and coordinate the activities of this free trade zone, known as the "Free Trade Zone of Biotechnology and Information and Communication Technologies" (Zone Franche de la Biotechnologie et des Technologies de l'Information et de la Communication (the "ZBTIC")) of Grand-Bassam.
 To date, approximately 30 companies are licensed users and there is one authorized facilitating company within the Free Trade Zone.

 In addition, since 2015, development works of 180 hectares are underway to establish high-quality, viable facilities that are easy to access and less than 10 minutes from the Abidjan airport, thereby making the ZBTIC the most attractive zone for investment within the region.
+Within this framework, general earthworks, roads and various networks dedicated to biotechnology and ICT companies have been completed.
+The building of the business hotel has been constructed and houses about ten companies.
+The fence securing the VITIB space has been rehabilitated and biotechnology equipment and ICT infrastructures have been installed on the site.